 If you get paid by e-Transfer, enable Autodeposit so payments go straight into your account.
 This eliminates the risk of transfers expiring and means you do not need to answer a security question for each payment.

-How to Increase Your RBC e-Transfer Limit
+Can You Increase Your RBC e-Transfer Limit?

 RBC Interac e-Transfer Not Working